SJTU-IPADS/PhoenixOS/README.md

     daemon_addr: "127.0.0.1"
     ```

-3. You are go for launch now!
+3. You are going for launch now!
 Try run your program with `env $phos` prefix, for example:

     ```bash
     env $phos python3 train.py
     ```

+### (2) Pre-dump your program

+To pre-dump your program, which save the CPU & GPU state without stopping your execution, simple run:

+    ```bash
+    # create directory to store checkpoing files
+    mkdir /root/ckpt

+    # pre-dump command
+    pos_cli --pre-dump --dir /root/ckpt --pid [your program's pid]
+    ```

+### (3) Dump your program

+To dump your program, which save the CPU & GPU state and stop your execution, simple run:

+    ```bash
+    # create directory to store checkpoing files
+    mkdir /root/ckpt

+    # pre-dump command
+    pos_cli --dump --dir /root/ckpt --pid [your program's pid]
+    ```

+### (4) Restore your program

+To restore your program, simply run:

+    ```bash
+    # restore command
+    pos_cli --restore --dir /root/ckpt
+    ```

-For more details, you can check examples under `examples` for an end-to-end tutorials to run PhOS.
+For more details, you can refer to examples under `examples` for step-by-step tutorials to run PhOS.

 ## IV.
 How PhOS Works?